votchallenge/website/contents/howto/tutorial_python.md

 ```
 Alternatively, you can download just the sources from the [VOT toolkit GitHub repository](https://github.com/votchallenge/toolkit).

-The toolkit is compatible with Python 3 (version greater than 3.4.).
+The toolkit is compatible with Python 3 (version greater than 3.6.).
 Then create an empty directory that will be used to perform your experiments.
 We will call this directory `vot-workspace`.
 It is highly recommended to use some environment management tool, e.g., <i>Anaconda</i> or <i>venv</i>.

 1. In the terminal run a command to create workspace:
 ```console
 vot workspace <stack-name> --workspace <workspace-path>
 ```
-Make sure that `<stack-name>` is a valid stack from directory vot/stack, e.g., use `vot2014` if you want to use vot2014.yaml stack denoting the VOT 2014 Challenge setup. `<workspace-path>` is full path to the `vot-workspace` directory.
+Make sure that `<stack-name>` is a valid stack from directory vot/stack, e.g., use `vot2014` if you want to use vot2014.yaml stack denoting the VOT 2014 Challenge setup. `<workspace-path>` is the full path to the `vot-workspace` directory.
-2. In the `trackers` directory in `vot-workspace` create an .ini file to describe the tracker.
+2. Put a tracker description in the `trackers.ini` file, located in the `vot-workspace` directory.
+See section <i>Tracker integration</i> below, which explains how to create a tracker description.
 The following programming languages are supported: Python, Matlab and C/C++.
-Instructions for creating an .ini file are available below (section <i>Tracker integration</i>).
 3. Assuming that you have created a tracker named `<tracker-name>`, it can be run using the following command:
 ```console
 vot evaluate --workspace <workspace-path> <tracker-name>